markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-error-handler/readme.md

 Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AmazonSESFullAccess" and "AWSLambdaBasicExecutionRole" permissions.

+### Environment Variables

+The variables EMAIL_RECIPIENT and EMAIL_FROM needs to be declared and defined in the Lambda Function console.
+These should point to the recipient of your emails and the from address respectively.

 ### Upload to AWS

 Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-error-handler* which uses the Zip file and IAM Role that you have just created.